coder/coder/coderd/rbac/USAGE.md

     },
     {
         // Users should be able to read their own frobulators
-        // Admins from the current organization should be able to read any other user's frobulators
+        // Admins from the current organization should be able to read any other members' frobulators
-        // Auditors should be able to read any other user's frobulators
+        // Auditors should be able to read any other members' frobulators
         // Owner should be able to read any other user's frobulators
         Name:     "FrobulatorsReadOnly",
         Actions:  []policy.Action{policy.ActionRead},